Paul Volpe (mobster): Death

 Volpe's violation of the Mafia code by co-operating with the police was not forgiven, and on 13 November 1983, Volpe was murdered and found dead the next day in the trunk of his wife's BMW at Pearson International Airport; Scarcella is said to have been the last person to see Volpe alive before his unsolved murder.
 Many police officers suspect that Enio Mora—who was an associate of Volpe's—at least helped to lure him to his death.
 Papalia and Montreal hitman Réal Simard have also been linked with Volpe's murder, but no charges were laid.
-The police informer Marvin Elkind stated that Volpe was murdered on the orders of Nicodemo Scarfo on the account of his real estate scams in Atlantic City, which he failed to cut him in on.
+The police informer Marvin Elkind stated that Volpe was murdered on the orders of Philadelphia mob boss Nicodemo "Little Nicky" Scarfo on the account of his real estate scams in Atlantic City, which he failed to cut him in on.
 In the Mafia subculture, leaving a corpse at an airport is a sign that the victim had problems abroad, and Elkind noted it was no accident that Volpe's corpse was left in the parking lot of Pearson airport, where it was meant to be found.